kdubovikov/blog/_posts/2020-06-21-build-yourself-a-weathe-station-part-2.md

 }
 ```

-Free Real Time Operating System contains lots of useful primitives for dealing with concurrency, multiprocessing and synchronization
+Free Real-Time Operating System contains lots of useful primitives for dealing with concurrency, multiprocessing and synchronization

 # Setting up a Mosquitto server

 The last remaining part is to set up an MQTT server, which will collect messages in a topic.
 Those messages could then be read by one or multiple subscribers.
 Of course, we could go the simples way and use the hosted solution, but we will set up our own server to see how everything works internally.

 You can set up one on your machine {% sidenote 4 "Google Compute Cloud offers and [always-free f1-micro server](https://cloud.google.com/free/) that will be more than enough for our purposes.
-You can register a free domain name for it at [http://freenom.com](http://freenom.com/)." %}, or use a virtual private server on some cloud provider like Google Compute Cloud, AWS, Azure, Linode or DigitalOcean.
+You can register a free domain name for it at [http://freenom.com](http://freenom.com/)." %}, or use a virtual private server on some cloud providers like Google Compute Cloud, AWS, Azure, Linode or DigitalOcean.

 We will use a popular and reliable [Mosquitto](http://mosquitto.org) as an MQTT server.
 It is pretty simple to set up.
 At first, [download the software](https://mosquitto.org/download/) or install it using a package manager.
 For Ubuntu, you can simply install it via: